Benedetta (film)

 Benedetta is a 2021 biographical psychological drama film co-written and directed by Paul Verhoeven, starring Virginie Efira as Benedetta Carlini, a nun in the 17th century who joins an Italian convent while a young child and later has a lesbian love affair with another nun, while seeing religious visions.

-The film is loosely based on the 1986 non-fiction book Immodest Acts: The Life of a Lesbian Nun in Renaissance Italy by Judith C. Brown.
+The film is loosely based on the 1985 non-fiction book Immodest Acts: The Life of a Lesbian Nun in Renaissance Italy by Judith C. Brown.
 Its production included most of the key crew members from Verhoeven's previous film Elle (which also co-starred Efira), such as producer Saïd Ben Saïd, writer David Birke, composer Anne Dudley and editor Job ter Burg.

-The film premiered at the 2021 Cannes Film Festival in competition for the Palme d'Or.
+The film premiered in competition for the Palme d'Or at the 74th Cannes Film Festival on 9 July 2021.

 Plot

 In 17th-century Pescia, Italy, young Benedetta Carlini is enrolled by her parents in a Theatine convent run by Abbess Felicita, to become a nun.
 Eighteen years later, while playing the Virgin Mary in a play, Benedetta has a vision of Jesus calling to her.
 One day, a young peasant woman named Bartolomea seeks shelter in the convent from her abusive father.
 Benedetta is assigned to oversee Bartolomea's integration into convent life.
 That night, Bartolomea kisses Benedetta.

 Benedetta begins to have recurring visions of Jesus.
-After a particularly fraught vision, where a man whom she mistakes for Jesus saves her from being gang raped, Benedetta falls into a deep illness.
-Abbess Felicita assigns Bartolomea to look after her.
+After a particularly fraught vision, where a man whom she mistakes for Jesus saves her from being gang-raped, Benedetta falls into a deep illness.
+Felicita assigns Bartolomea to look after her.
 Benedetta has another vision of Christ, asking her to undress and touch his hands.
 The next morning, she wakes up with stigmata on her palms and feet.

 An investigation ensues.
-Abbess Felicita is sceptical because Benedetta's stigmata appeared while she was asleep, not during prayer, and her forehead lacks the marks of a crown of thorns.
+Felicita is sceptical because Benedetta's stigmata manifested while she was asleep, not during prayer, and her forehead lacks the marks of a crown of thorns.
 Outside Felicita's chambers, Benedetta collapses.
 She then begins speaking in an angry male voice, castigating those who doubt her, as bleeding wounds appear on her forehead.
-Sister Christina, Felicita's daughter, suspects that Benedetta's wounds are self-inflicted, after spotting a nearby shard of pottery.
+Sister Christina, Felicita's daughter, suspects that Benedetta's wounds are self-inflicted, after spotting a nearby shard of glass.

 Following a dispute between Felicita and local church leaders about the way popular interest in Benedetta's visions should be handled, Benedetta is elevated to the position of abbess in place of Felicita.
 Benedetta and Bartolomea move into Felicita's old quarters and begin a sexual relationship, later using a dildo carved by Bartolomea out of Benedetta's wooden Virgin Mary statuette.

 In confession, Christina lies to the priest that she witnessed Benedetta inflicting her forehead wounds.
 The next day, the priest compels Christina to say her accusations publicly.
 When questioned by the priest, Felicita refutes Christina's claims because Christina has previously admitted to her that she did not actually see the wounds being self-inflicted.
 Benedetta, apparently possessed by the spirit of Jesus, orders Christina to flagellate herself.
-Felicita later observes Benedetta and Bartolomea having sex through a peephole in their chambers.
+Felicita later observes Benedetta and Bartolomea having sex in their chambers through a peephole.